 Type 1 diabetes life insurance amounts of cover

 - The amount left to pay on your mortgage.

 - Any outstanding debt (e.g. Loans, second charge, credit cards, and other)

 - Any financial assets (e.g. car, house, business, etc.)

 If you feel unsure or require information to decide how much cover you may need to secure your family and home, see our Iam insured life insurance calculator.

-Type 1 Diabetes Income protection, like critical illness cover, provides additional protection should you diagnosed with serious illness.
-Rather than providing a lump sum, a Type 1 Diabetes income protection policy will provide monthly payments which can be used by policy holders to pay for monthly expenses and maintain their standard of living.
-Policy holders can make multiple claims against a Type 1 Diabetes income protection policy during its term making it a very valuable form of cover (Especially for applicants who are self-employed).
+Type 1 diabetes Income protection, like critical illness cover, provides additional protection should you diagnosed with serious illness.
+Rather than providing a lump sum, a type 1 diabetes income protection policy will provide monthly payments that can be used by policyholders to pay for monthly expenses and maintain their standard of living.
+Policyholders can make multiple claims against a type 1 diabetes income protection policy during its term making it a very valuable form of cover (Especially for applicants who are self-employed).
 When discussing the amount of income protection you may require you should look closely at:

 - Your monthly income (after tax)